Heat Pump vs. Electric Furnace

 Mini-split Heat Pump

-You can install such systems into additions.
+You can install such systems in addition.

-So, overall they are a suitable and quiet heating and cooling source.
+So, overall, they are a suitable and quiet heating and cooling source.

 Geothermal Heat Pump

-These systems though pricey, are highly efficient and can reduce your energy usage by 30 to even 60 percent.
+These systems, though pricey, are highly efficient and can reduce your energy usage by 30 to 60 percent.(1)

 It also controls humidity and fits seamlessly in all houses and climates.